 Our stores operate under "D-MART" brand in our markets of operation which is registered as a trademark under various classes of products.
-We have also obtained seven trademarks for various private labels such as "D MART PREMIA" and "D HOMES" and as of September 15, 2016, 41 trademark applications are pending with respect to various private labels.
+We have also obtained seven trademarks for various private labels such as "D MART PREMIA", "DMART HEALTHY CHOICE", "D-Mart Minimax" and "D HOMES" and as of January 31, 2017, 59 trademark applications are currently pending, 34 trademark applications are pending but have been objected or opposed and one copyright application are pending with respect to various private labels.
 We have also obtained copyright registration for seven of our private labels under artistic work.